-Craig McGallion is entering his fifth season at Lamar, but his first as the team's defensive coordinator.
-His previous four seasons have been spent working with the LU linebackers and as the team's recruiting coordinator.
+Craig McGallion is entering his sixth season at Lamar, and his second as the team's defensive coordinator.
+His promotion to coordinator comes after spending four seasons coaching the Lamar linebackers and as the team's recruiting coordinator.

 Over the past three seasons of Southland Conference competition, McGallion has seen four of his linebackers earn honorable mention all-league honors.
 Asim Hicks and Darby Jackson were honored in 2011, while Jermaine Longino was recognized in 2012 after tying for the conference lead with 107 tackles.